Scottsdale’s Most Forgiving Golf Courses for High-Handicappers

 North Scottsdale | $$

 McDowell Mountain combines scenic desert surroundings with one of the most playable public layouts in town.
-It’s still fun for better players but won’t overwhelm a 20+ handicap.
+It’s still fun for better players, but won’t overwhelm a 20+ handicap.

 - Generous landing areas